yumpkin/News2Headlines/README.md

-## Summary Construction for news articles: In search of the right headline.
+## Summary construction for news articles: In search of the right headline.